Blickfeld/blickfeld-scanner-lib/README.md

 The blickfeld-scanner-lib (BSL) is the interface for communicating with Blickfeld LiDAR devices.

 The library is currently available for Python and C++.
-With it, Blickfeld [Cube 1](https://www.blickfeld.com/products/cube-1/) and [Cube Range 1](https://www.blickfeld.com/products/cube-range-1/) devices, can be configured and point clouds can be fetched.
+With it, Blickfeld [Cube 1](https://www.blickfeld.com/products/cube-1/) and [Cube Range 1](https://www.blickfeld.com/products/cube-range-1/) devices can be configured and point clouds can be fetched.
 Additionally, it supports NTP time synchronization and point cloud recordings.

 ## Quick start

-Follow the [installation guide](doc/install.rst) or find the most common installation commands below.
+Follow the [installation guide](https://docs.blickfeld.com/cube/external/blickfeld-scanner-lib/install.html) or find the most common installation commands below.

 ### Python